davaya/openc2-jadn/jadn-v2.0.md

 to be classified as an instance of a type containing that option.
 * The *pattern* option value SHOULD conform to the Pattern grammar of [[ECMAScript](#ecmascript)] Section 22.2.

-### 4.2.2 Collections
+### 4.2.2 Collection Types

-A collection datatype defines a collection value as a group of multiple elements of the same or different types, specifying both a value space and the literals used to represent a value.
-As with all types, collections are instantiated by variables (objects) in a programming language whose value space is defined by the collection's type.
+A collection **value** is a group of multiple elements of the same or different types.
-Since a single collection value can be represented by multiple literals and a single literal can represent multiple collection types, an IM needs collection types to model semantics, compound types to specify syntax, and a facet to indicate the combination defined by a particular datatype.
+A collection **datatype** defines its value space, its lexical space, and the mapping between values and literals used to represent those values.
+A collection **object** is the instantiation of a collection in a processing environment.
+The object includes its type and the functions/operations defined on values of that type.

+[[UML](#uml)] defines a MultiplicityElement as:
-A [[UML](#uml)] MultiplicityElement is "an Element that may be instantiated in some way to represent a collection of values.
-The cardinality of a collection is the number of values contained in that collection.
+> .. an Element that may be instantiated in some way to represent a collection of values.
+> The cardinality of a collection is the number of values contained in that collection.
-The multiplicity of a MultiplicityElement specifies valid cardinalities of the collection it represents."
+> The multiplicity of a MultiplicityElement specifies valid cardinalities of the collection it represents.

+Since a single collection value can be represented by multiple literals and a single literal can represent multiple values, an IM collection datatype defines both a "Multiplicity" type to model value semantics and a "Compound" type to specify collection literal syntax.
-In accordance with UML and the variable types supported by most programming languages, JADN defines six collection types based on three binary properties:
+In accordance with UML and the variable types supported by most programming languages, JADN defines six Multiplicity types based on three binary properties:
-* Unique vs. Nonunique - whether a collection value can contain repeated elements
+* isUnique - whether a collection value can contain repeated elements
-* Ordered vs. Unordered - whether element order is significant when comparing two collection values
+* isOrdered - whether element order is significant when comparing two collection values
-* Value vs. Association - whether a collection's elements are values or key:value pairs
+* isAssociation - whether a collection's elements are values or key:value pairs

-The collection types are:
+Multiplicity types are:

 1. **Sequence:**
 A Sequence value is an ordered list of elements where an element can appear more than once.